Centaur Technology Logo

-links | contact me
+change log | contact me |

 The preflight controller lives in the third of the four major bomb segments.
-On the right is a low-resolution picture (from other sources)of a B61 bomb somewhat disassembled (the nuclear explosive component is not disassembled).
+Figure 2 is a low-resolution picture (from other sources)of a B61 bomb somewhat disassembled (the nuclear explosive component is not disassembled).
 The preflight controller is in the middle segment and has its access flap opened in this picture.
 The controller allows preflight setting of things like fuzing options and functions related to "use control" of the weapon.
 It interfaces with the aircraft's AMAC (Aircraft Monitoring and Control) system and connects to the bomb's arming and firing mechansisms.

 Before I describe the component in more detail, I need to talk about its provenance, or, how do I know it's a preflight controller from a B61 bomb or B61 training device?
 The person I got this from had mislabeled it as a part from an A-6 Intruder fighter-bomber.
 And the "demil" label also has "A-6" written on it.
 But, it is a B61 preflight controller; here's my evidence...

 Another obvious question is why is there a preflight control panel on the bomb itself, doesn't the aircraft control all these settings?
-Yes, and no. New aircraft such as the B-2 bomber have an advanced AMAC (Aircraft Monitoring and Control) system (based on MIL-STD_1760) which can control the various bomb options (including setting the PAL unlock code).
-Older aircraft such as the A-6 Intruder had more primitive AMAC systems that could not control mnay of the bomb options from the aircraft.
+Yes, and no. New aircraft such as the B-2 bomber have an advanced AMAC (Aircraft Monitoring and Control) system (based on MIL-STD_1760 which can control the various bomb options (including setting the PAL unlock code).
+Older aircraft such as the A-6 Intruder had more primitive AMAC systems that could not control may of the bomb options from the aircraft.

 So, based on SAND88-2886 and other sources, what does the preflight controller control?
 The two-digit switches labeled TA and TB specify two "safe separation" times in seconds.
 This defines the time that must elapse after the bomb is released from the aircraft before detonation can occur.
 (The actual arming process starts a few seconds before this time, but detonation cannot occur before this time).
 Our switches are hard-wired to start at 10 seconds.
 The choice between the two specified separation times is done via aircraft control.

-The switch labeled delivery specifies one of two options for the fall of the bomb: FF (freefall) or RE (parahute retarded).
-(The choice of fuzing--airburst or groundburst--apparently is specified by the AMAC.)
+These switches control air burst vs. ground detonation, and the F-111 controls free-fall vs. parachute retarded fall.)
 Some models of the B61 have an additional delivery option of "laydown".
-This is like parachute-redarded groundburst except that detonation is delayed for some period of time after contact.
+This is like parachute-retarded groundburst except that detonation is delayed for some period of time after contact.
 This provides time for a low-flying delivery aircraft to avoid being destroyed by the detonation.
+Figure 9 shows another element of the aircraft control system: an "nuclear consent" switch from an F-16 fighter.

 The delay switch control the delay between separation and deployment of the parachute (in the case of retarded fall.
 The options we have are G (0.3 s deployment delay), H (0.6s delay), and J (1.6s delay).
 In the case of a laydown delivery, this switch also controls the delayed detonation time.

 The function of the switch labeled option is redacted from my copy of the B61-7,8 report.
 A reasonable guess is that the option switch controls the yield; most B61 versions have multiple selectable nuclear yields.
-The details of variable yield are heavily classified, but reputable sources claim that the four yields options are possible with most verions.
+The details of variable yield are heavily classified, but reputable sources claim that the four yields options are possible with most versions.
 Our option switch has 6 settings: A-F.

-The MC4142 "strike enable plug" is just that: this plug must be inserted to complete critical circuits in th arming and firing mechanisms.
+The MC4142 "strike enable plug" (figure 12) is just that: this plug must be inserted to complete critical circuits in the arming and firing mechanisms.
 In particular, the plug completes "IUQS" signal and nuclear identification signal from the AMAC connection.
 (The IUQS is a multi-pulse encoded signal necessary to open a critical switch in the arming and firing system.
 This involves some very interesting concepts that are publically documented; I recommend further reading.)
 Our plug has a "tr" on it, perhaps futher indicating that it's from a training device.

 To initiate the command disable function, the appropriate code is set in the three code wheels.
 In our device, the code is 1-1-1 (there is an exact sequence that must be followed of resetting the code to 0 and then setting 1-1-1).
 Then an interlock on the above four-position switch is released and it can be turned from "N" (normal or nuclear, I guess) to "DI" (disable).
 Then an interlock on the T-handle is released and it can be removed.
-Removing the T-handle pulls out and releases a plunger which hits the primer of a MC4246A thermal battery.
+Removing the T-handle (figure 11) pulls out and releases a plunger which hits the primer of a MC4246A thermal battery.
 This battery directly provides power to the disablement function.
 As expected, our device has no battery installed.

 Note that there are two more options on the N/DI switch: "CC" and "R".
 I have no documentation as to what these two other function are but a good guess as to R is "render safe procedure" which returns bomb to a safe (e.g., before pre-arming) condition.
 CC is likely used for changing the 3-digit code.
 It can be selected using the same 1-1-1 code, but setting CC appears to lock the code wheels.

-Finally, there is the PAL (Permissive Action Link) conector socket as shown on the left (the J1 socket).
+Finally, there is the PAL (Permissive Action Link) conector socket shown in figure 13 (the J1 socket).
 The PAL mechanism is a coded lock within the nuclear explosive region that prevents unauthorized arming and detonation.
 The details of how it works are highly classified, but a good general description of the history and the concepts are found here and here.
 (This is a massively interesting concept; I recommend further reading.)
-For the B61 family, the PAL unlock code can be entered either from the AMAC system in modern aircraft or via the J1 PAL socket on the preflight controller using an external code-entry device such as the one shown on the right (picture is from SAND88-2986).

 In addition to unlocking the weapon, a PAL controller can also change the unlock code as well as setting the device into a maintenace mode.
 In this mode the sealed "exclusion region" can be opened without triggering the "active protection" mechanism.
 This is a highly classified mechanism that is present in some nuclear weapons which "senses attempts to gain unauthorized access to critical weapon components, and responds by initiating weapon disablement." (from PAL Control of Theater Nuclear Weapons, SAND82-2436).